okviz/okviz.github.io/best-practices.md

 sitemap:    false
 ---

-The following directions are required to keep the OKVIZ docs clean and consistent.
+The following directions are required to keep this documentation clean and consistent.

 ### File Name